Utva Aviation Industry: History

-Utva was established on 5 June 1937 in Zemun, which since 1940 has been located in Pančevo, and initially produced simple gliders.
+Utva was established in Zemun on 5 June 1937.
+It initially produced simple gliders.
 In 1939, Utva expanded its production to include light piston engine aircraft.
+Since 1940, it has been headquartered in Pančevo.
 The factory sustained significant damage during the NATO bombing of Yugoslavia in 1999.

-In 2017, Serbian defence company Yugoimport SDPR became the majority stakeholder of Utva with around 96% of total shares.
+In 2017, the Serbian defence conglomerate Yugoimport–SDPR became its majority owner with a 96 percent stake.